freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Dashboard`
   now change color to reflect the current pool status.

-* Rollback of any snapshot is now supported in :menuselection:`Storage --> Snapshots`.
+* Rollback for any dataset snapshot is supported in :menuselection:`Storage --> Snapshots`.